-To copy tracks to an iPod, iPad or iPhone, use iTunes / Music.
+To copy tracks to an iPod, iPad or iPhone, use iTunes.
 You will need to save your tracks first as described above.

-To copy tracks to (for example) an MP3 player or memory stick, first save them as described above.
+To copy tracks to an MP3 player, first save them as MP3 files as described above.
 Then plug your MP3 player (or memory stick) into a USB port and click on the Copy to Player button.
 VinylStudio then displays the following dialog: